h2non/node-imaginary/README.md

 #### imaginary#imageUrl(url)

-Pass the image URL to process
+Pass the image URL to process.

+**Note**: you must start your imaginary server with the `-enable-url-source` flag in order to use this feature.

 Balance between a pool of imaginary server URLs